skip to content

 Faculty of Classics

 The Faculty of Classics welcomes academic visitors, and is happy to accept applications for Official Visitor status in the Faculty.
 This entitles visitors to use the Faculty building out-of-hours, and in particular to use and to borrow from the Faculty library.
 Please note that the Faculty is not able to arrange an affiliation with a College.
-Visitors to the University are able to use the network and may be able to apply for email accounts and Raven credentials.
-Visitors may be able to apply for a University ID card and on that basis to apply for admission to the University Library.
-Visitors pay for their own photocopying and printing: printers and a photocopier are located in the Library.
+Visitors to the University are able to use the network; those staying for more than 4 weeks will be able to apply for a University ID card and email account, and will have access to electronic resources, photocopying and printing. if you wish to apply for an ID card pleaase ensure that you follow the University guidance on photo images

 There are two categories of Official Visitor: